New Orleans withstands Isaac's wrath, for now

 Tree limbs and street signs littered the streets, drainage canals filled with storm water and power was out in much of the city.

-Isaac was wobbling northwestward near six mph, a slow pace that increases the threat of rain-induced flooding.
+Isaac was wobbling northwestward near six mph (10 kph), a slow pace that increases the threat of rain-induced flooding.

 Outside the city, in low-lying Plaquemines Parish, which stretches southeast from New Orleans, emergency officials said floodwaters had flowed over an 8-foot (2.4-metre) high levee between the Braithwaite and White Ditch districts.